ruishanteo/cheatsheets/notes/cs2103t/cs2103t-notes.md

 -   When to use:

-    -   An object (possibly more than one) is needs to be notified when a change happens to another object
+    -   An object (possibly more than one) needs to be notified when a change happens to another object

 -   How to use:
     -   Force the communication through an interface known to both parties